aaskjer/Trivia-Game/FAQ.md

 ---

-# Is Blackjack Game an AI Slop?
+# Is Trivia Game an AI Slop?
 Partially it is.
 This script has been developed with input from the streamer.bot community and is support by AI.
 But i spend a lot of time putting heart and soul in it and my goal was to create a robust and valid moderation tool for everyone and easy to use.
 I understand that people, especially IT savvy people, will dislike the project because of the use of AI and i absolutely understand and support their point of view.